 Ensure the item “Allow localhost loopback” is checked.

-If you are on Windows 10 Enterprise, you must additionally open a command prompt with admin privileges and enter:
+If you are on Windows 10, you may need to additionally open a command prompt with admin privileges and enter:

 CheckNetIsolation LoopbackExempt -a -n="Microsoft.MicrosoftEdge_8wekyb3d8bbwe